sanger-pathogens/strain_mapper/README.md

 ## Default filtering

-By default filtering removes records below 50 quality score and ensures that they are represented on at least 3 forward and reverse reads.
-In addition there must be more than 8 reads in total supporting this variant call.
+By default, filtering marks as 'Pass' records that have a quality score of at least 50, are represented on at least 3 forward and reverse reads and are in a position covered by at least 8 reads.
+In addition, all multiallelic genotype calls (a.k.a. heterozygous calls if bacteria were diploid organisms) are marked as 'Het', meaning they are not included in the passing set of sites.
+Any site that does not pass is marked as 'LowQual' and is not included in the consensus sequence (will be represented as an N instead).

-To edit these please follow the documentation as seen on the BCFTOOLS view page under expressions:
+To edit these filters, please follow the documentation as seen on the BCFTOOLS view page under expressions:

 https://samtools.github.io/bcftools/bcftools.html#expressions

+Records that pass the above filters but have a heterozygous genotype (0/1) are marked as 'Het' and also not included in the consensus sequence.

 ## Output

-By default, only the final filtered variant (.vcf.gz) file and the curated consensus sequence (.fasta) will be returned.
-If you wish to retain the intermediate files such as the unfiltered VCF file or the sorted BAM files, please set the relevant parameters to `true` with `--keep_raw_vcf=true` and `--keep_sorted_bam=true`, respectively.
+You will find the variant (.vcf.gz) file and the curated consensus sequence (.fasta) for each sample under the corresponding sample directory within the supplied --outdir directory.
+If you also wish to retain the sorted BAM files, please use --keep_sorted_bam=true.

 ## Contributions and testing